shafwar/shafwar/README.md

 ---

-## 🚀 About Me

-I’m Shafi, a passionate developer from Indonesia with a strong focus on Software Engineering and Frontend Development.
-I’m also expanding into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering — continuously building impactful applications while learning technologies that shape the future of IT.
+I’m a passionate developer from Indonesia with a strong focus on Software Engineering and Frontend Development.
+I’m also expanding into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering and continuously building impactful applications while learning technologies that shape the future of IT.
 Currently developing full-stack apps with **React, Next.js, Node.js**, exploring **Machine Learning & Data Science**, deploying projects with **Railway, Vercel, Docker**, and diving into **Cybersecurity & System Design**.

 ---

-## 🛠 Tech Stack

 ### 🌐 Frontend
 <p align="center">